LukasSchletter/OptFlowOnMRT/README.md

 The current main file for this is sITK_Reg.py.
 It might be good to formulate files for different Registration methods.

+Since the data folder is dependend on the current date and time you need to change the directory_path (line 51).

+Registration manual: file:///Users/LukasSchletter/Downloads/elastix-5.2.0-manual.pdf
+For quick introduction on SITK: https://simpleelastix.readthedocs.io/GettingStarted.html

 # Differenz

 The main idea includes a registration process so the main structures of the images almost allign.
 The small structures will be to small to be registrated.
 Therefore the flow is measurable with RAFT or a Differenz image.